-- Check doors with the back of your hand to ensure it is cool before opening. - Walk quickly Do Not Run out of the building to the designated safe place. - Instructors should lead students to the designated safe area. - Instructors should take the Attendance Sheet/Book with them. - Instructors should take attendance once at the safe area and report to the Evacuation Warden.
+- Check doors with the back of your hand to ensure it is cool before opening. - Walk quickly Do Not Run out of the building to the designated safe place. - Instructors should lead students to the designated safe area. - o Instructors should take the Attendance Sheet/Book with them. - o Instructors should take attendance once at the safe area and report to the Evacuation Warden.

-The safe area for the staff, faculty, and students is designated as the location street light at the SW side of the parking lot.
+The safe area for the staff, faculty, and students is designated as the street light at the SW side of the parking lot for 2955 Market Street and the north corner of the parking lot for the Miller Road offices and classrooms.
 This will provide room for emergency vehicles in the front of the campus and back of the campus.